-- All Jews Are Cheapskates: She is very cheap and often hoards on free stuff and even steals.
+- All Jews Are Cheapskates: She is very cheap, often hoards on free stuff, and even steals.

-- Competition Freak: In a first-season episode, Grace is shown to be a competition freak, to the point that neighbors won't even play charades with her anymore.
+- Competition Freak: In a first-season episode, Grace is shown to be so competitive that her friends stop coming over to her and Will's game nights.

 - Deadpan Snarker: In a show where everyone is fond of sarcasm and insulting comebacks, Grace has a few moments as well.

 - Fiery Redhead: Often when she gets upset.
 She generally tends to be very loud and emotional.